Jordi Folch Pi: Move to United States

 In 1944, Folch was appointed director of the new Biological Research Laboratory at the McLean Hospital (a division of Massachusetts General Hospital) and assistant professor of biological chemistry at Harvard Medical School to develop a program in Neuroscience.
 His fundamental philosophy was that, to understand the structural chemistry of the brain, it was necessary to identify all brain components.
-Thus, he developed mild procedures for quantitative extraction of brain lipids leading to the classic method using a chloroform-methanol mixture and a phase partition with water which resulted in quantitative extraction of tissue lipids and removal of water-soluble contaminants.
+In 1947 he was joined by Marjorie Lees, together they developed mild procedures for quantitative extraction of brain lipids leading to the classic method using a chloroform-methanol mixture and a phase partition with water which resulted in quantitative extraction of tissue lipids and removal of water-soluble contaminants.
 This method became one of the most highly cited papers of the 1950s and in 2014 was featured no. 9 in a list of the most highly cited papers in the history of Science.
 The technique he developed for purifying the brain lipids is still referred to as "Folching" and is one of the most cited papers in the history of biochemistry.
 Folch solution is a solution containing chloroform and methanol, usually in a 2:1 (vol/vol) ratio.
 One of its uses is in separating polar from nonpolar compounds, for example separating nonpolar lipids from polar proteins and carbohydrates in blood serum.
-More modernly, citations have diminished likely due to the incorporation of the technique into the common English vocabulary as the verb "To Folch" to describe the Folch's technique for extracting tissue.
+More modernly, citations have diminished likely due to the incorporation of the technique into the common English vocabulary as the verb "To Folch" to describe Folch's technique for extracting tissue.

 Folch successfully used his method to examine changes in brain lipids and proteins during development or diseases.
-His method led to the identification of myelin proteolipid (defined as a new type of lipoproteins) in white matter and water-soluble glycolipids (named strandin at that time but now recognized as gangliosides) in gray matter.
+Together with Lees they used their method to discover myelin proteolipid (defined as a new type of lipoprotein) in white matter and water-soluble glycolipids (named strandin at that time but now recognized as gangliosides) in gray matter.
 Until the end of his career, the characterization of proteolipids was a major focus of Folch's work and interest.
 The Folch's isolation procedure provided the basis for later studies of acylated proteins and gangliosides.